tmtsoftware/stil-workshop/README.md

 9. OPTIONAL: If merge conflict (typically, same line have changed in the meantime: github will suggest commands and guidelines to solve and merge locally

-10. Once merged, tipically the branch can be deleted from github from the same pull request page.
+10. Once merged, typically the branch can be deleted from github from the same pull request page.

 ### Need Help?